RobbieHolland/SwarmbotGazebo-DQN/README.md

 # **Results**
 ---
 As with the Training section the results described here are the most up to date for each learning technique.
 Each task is presented in chronological order of attempt.
+Note that changes in reward allocation mean comparisons in scores between experiments is meaningless.

 ### Genetic Algorithms
 #### **Task**: Maximise food consumption